HEIG-VD-S3-PW/DAI-LAB-02/README.md

 Options:
   -a, --algorithm=<algorithm>
-                   The algorithm to use (possible values: , default value: AES).
+                   The algorithm to use (Possible values: DES, AES (Default:
+                     AES).
   -h, --help       Show this help message and exit.
+  -o, --output=<outputPath>
+                   The path of the output file.
+(Default: same directory as the input file).
   -p, --passphrase=<passphrase>
                    The passphrase to use (Will be randomly generated if left empty).